The Power Of Positive Thinking: 7 Mindful Habits For Creating Positive Thoughts

 Finally, tuning in to your higher consciousness can make a massive difference in your ability to create positive thoughts.
 What this means is just getting to know yourself on a deeper level.
 You can practice techniques that tap into your subconscious mind as well as your conscious mind.

 Some of the best positive thinking exercises focus on meditation and mindfulness, and you may already know how to do some of these.
 Even basic breathing exercises can induce calmness and receptivity.

 For example, you might set aside ten minutes and try to focus on taking deep breaths in through your nose and out through your mouth.
 This helps to settle the mind and get rid of extraneous thoughts that are clouding your thinking.
 It is natural to get distracted during an exercise like this, but try to let any random thoughts drift away rather than giving them much attention.

 When you get used to meditation, you can try further techniques.
 One that you can try involves imagining yourself gradually filling with a golden light.
-Feel it start at your toes and working to the top of your head, warming you as it goes.
-Some people see it is a molten liquid, and others as simply a golden glow.
-When you open your eyes, you should feel optimistic, energized and positive.
+Feel it start at your toes and work to the top of your head, warming you as it goes.
+Some people see it as a molten liquid, and others as simply a golden glow.
+When you open your eyes, you should feel optimistic, energized, and positive.